-New Campuses
+Current Campuses

-The College procured its new campus buildings at Balloch and Inverness using the Scottish Futures Trust's Non-Profit Distributing (NPD) model (additionally see Service Concession Arrangements note to the accounts, below).
+The College procured its current campus buildings at Balloch and Inverness using the Scottish Futures Trust's Non-Profit Distributing (NPD) model (additionally see Service Concession Arrangements note to the accounts, below).
 The buildings were handed over to the College in July and August 2015 in time for the 2015/16 academic year.
 Each building design combines an inspirational external appearance with a technologically advanced and functional fit-out to cater for the College's broad FE and HE curricula.

-The new NPD assets were capitalised in 2015/16 and are included as fixed assets under land and buildings.
+These NPD assets were capitalised in 2015/16 and are included as fixed assets under land and buildings.
 The buildings will be depreciated over their expected useful lives of 60 years on a straight line basis.
-As required by FRS102 the NPD assets are stated at fair value; they were valued by Graham and Sibbald, Chartered Surveyors using the UKGN2 Depreciated Replacement Cost method of valuation as at 1st August 2015.
+As required by FRS102 the NPD assets are stated at fair value; they were valued by J & E Shepherd, Chartered Surveyors using the UKGN2 Depreciated Replacement Cost method of valuation as at 31 July 2019.